still-forest/renovate-config/README.md

 ### Scheduling
 By default, [Renovate runs around the clock](https://docs.renovatebot.com/key-concepts/scheduling/).
 To reduce noise, the configs limit this to:
+- Monday-Friday:
-- before 5am
+  - before 9am
-- Monday-Friday
   - except lock-file maintenance, which only runs on Tuesdays
+- Saturday/Sunday: anytime
 - Singapore time, as that's where I'm currently located

 There is no specific schedule for automerges, as [there may be a several hour delay](https://docs.renovatebot.com/key-concepts/automerge/).
 If desired, one may be set with `automergeSchedule`.